[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 Popular G Chord Shapes

-Besides the two shapes above, there are a couple of more popular G chord shapes.
+Besides the two shapes above, there are a couple of more popular G chord shapes, which can help you when you’re learning acoustic guitar.

 - Place your middle finger on the 3rd fret of the low E string